bcbi/BCBI_base.jl/README.md

-# BCBI Metapackage
+# BCBI Metapackage BCBI_v0.0.1
-This package is a collection of Julia packages used by the Brown Center for Biomedical Informatics (BCBI).
+This package is a collection of Julia packages used by the Brown Center for Biomedical Informatics (BCBI) inside the Ursa Stronghold environment.
 The package serves as a mechanism for installing the various Julia packages most frequently used at BCBI.

+### About Ursa Environment:
+* Version: bcbi_v0.0.1
+* To activate" `module load conda/bcbi_v0.0.1`

 ## Installation
 ```julia